pulibrary/github-labeler/README.md

 $ bundle install
 ```

-### Run
+### Authorization

-To allow this tool to fetch the github token from lastpass, you have to log in
+Each time you use this tool, you must log in to lastpass.
+This allows the code to fetch the github token from lastpass.
-to lastpass each time you want to use it.

 ```
 $ lpass login <email@email.com>
 ```

+## Running Commands
-Create labels in one repository: to apply all the labels from labels.json to a single DLS repository, do, e.g.:
+### Create labels in one repository
+Example: To apply all the labels from labels.json to the dpul-c repository, do:

 ```
 $ bin/labeler apply_labels pulibrary/dpul-collections
 ```

-Create labels in many repositories: to apply all the labels from labels.json to all DLS repositories, do, e.g.:
+### Create labels in many repositories
+Example: To apply all the labels from labels.json to all DLS repositories, do:

 ```
 $ bin/labeler apply_labels pulibrary/figgy,pulibrary/dpul,pulibrary/pulmap,pulibrary/pulfalight,pulibrary/lae-blacklight
 ```

+### Delete a label from many repositories
-To delete a label from all of the DLS repositories, do:
+Example: To delete the label 'silly-ideas' from all the DLS repositories, do:

 ```
-$ bin/labeler delete_label pulibrary/figgy,pulibrary/dpul,pulibrary/pulmap,pulibrary/pulfalight,pulibrary/lae-blacklight [label]
+$ bin/labeler delete_label pulibrary/figgy,pulibrary/dpul,pulibrary/pulmap,pulibrary/pulfalight,pulibrary/lae-blacklight silly-ideas
 ```

 ## Updating the labels configuration